Radiological Emergency Preparedness

 Statement of Function

 The State Comprehensive Emergency Management Plan identifies Indian River County to be in the Ingestion Pathway Zone (IPZ) of the St. Lucie Nuclear Plant and designates us as a "host county" responsible for receiving, monitoring, and sheltering evacuees in the event of a radiological emergency at the nuclear plant.
 Federal and state legislation require Florida Power and Light (FPL) to compensate government agencies for all radiological preparedness activities, including planning, training and exercise drills.
 The Indian River County Radiological Emergency Program receives all of its funding from FPL in support as a Host County of radiological emergency preparedness for the St. Lucie Nuclear Power Plant.
 The Radiological Emergency Preparedness Analyst is responsible for preparing plans and procedures to prepare, respond, and recover from a radiological event.
-The Federal Emergency Management Agency (FEMA), under Homeland Security guidelines, requires annual evaluated exercises for risk and host counties.
+The Federal Emergency Management Agency (FEMA), under Homeland Security guidelines, requires bi-annually evaluated exercises for risk and host counties.
 Federal, State and local agencies are participants as evaluators or players.
-In addition, the Radiological Emergency Preparedness Analyst oversees the County's 800 MHz Public Safety Trunked Radio System.

 - Although the potential for a radiological incident is extremely remote, we have taken a proactive position to ensure public safety.
 Federal authorities established two emergency planning areas, a 10-mile radius from the plant site known as the Plume Exposure Pathway for St. Lucie County residents and a 50 mile radius extending from the plant site known as the Ingestion Pathway for St. Lucie and surrounding counties.
 Indian River County is located within the Ingestion Pathway Zone.
 The principal exposure source from this pathway would be from ingestion of contaminated water or foods.
 Through Federal, Utility, State and Local agencies pre-planned protective actions, are in place for residents living in both areas.